 Visiting Seoul in Spring: what to do, where to go, and cherry blossom

-Last Updated on July 8, 2023 by Ingrid & Alex
+Last Updated on November 11, 2024 by Alex

 This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

 Things To Know When Visiting Seoul In Spring

 Depending on the month you are planning to visit, it is worth knowing that you won’t be able to see all the flowers in bloom.
-Also, temperatures vary from one month to the other, and sometimes even from one day to the other.
+Also, temperatures vary from one month to the other and sometimes even from one day to the other.

 Some days will be more polluted than others, and it will be hard to see the blue sky because of the fine dust.
 Additionally, you might see locals wearing face masks during those days.
 Locals and people who live in South Korea often check the Air Visual Air Quality App before heading out so that they are prepared.